EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 This is a global setting, which is shared for both PG4K-PGD and PG4K operators and pgd operands.

-Assuming that you have your necessary credentials, please fill in the USERNAME and PASSWORD below.
+Assuming that you have your necessary EDB subscription token, please replace THE-TOKEN below.

 ```console
 helm upgrade --dependency-update \